Stone Circle: OS Grid Reference – SP 29578 30869

 - The Rollrights

-All sorts of ways to get here - all via road I’m afraid.
+All sorts of ways to get here – all via road I’m afraid.
 Those southern-types aint into walking over fields and ambling about like we can do ‘ere up North.
 Best way to get here really, is get to Chipping Norton (a good little town with many good folk there), and ask!
-Once you get to the stones, if there’s a Rollright Trust member there loitering in the entrance, they’ll ask you for some money to walk or sit by the stone circle.
-Don’t give ‘em it!
-They’ve used the cash for poisoning the wildlife in the past (killing the moles, field mice and other indigenous creatures there) and then lied about what they did (reckoning it was nowt to do with them!), so I wouldn’t trust them.
-They’ve also pissed-off and insulted many good heathens, writers and local folk.
-Best ‘alternative’ way in is to, (i) either walk to the Whispering Knights in the adjacent field and walk to the circle from there, or (ii) get over the fence where the trees run parallel to the road and get through that way.
-It aint too difficult.
-Whenever I go there nowadays (and on the rare occasion there’s an RT dood on the gate), they never seem to say owt.
-But if y’ do have to suffer paying them some money (I think it’s a quid), tell ‘em you’re a good mate of mine and I’ll give ‘em the dosh next time I see ‘em!
+Take the road out of the town to Over Norton, taking the first road left as you enter the village.
+Go along this country lane for a mile until you reach a crossroads at the top of the hill.
+Turn right at the crossroads and watch out for the parking space at the roadside a few hundred yards along.
+Stop there and walk through the gate to go round to the other side of the trees. (if there’s a Rollright Trust member there loitering in the entrance asking you for some money to walk or sit by the stone circle – don’t give ’em it!
+They’ve used the cash for poisoning the wildlife in the past (killing the moles, field mice and other indigenous creatures there) and then lied about what they did (reckoning it was nowt to do with them!), so I wouldn’t trust them).

 Archaeology & History